 The NPA Plant Sale Story

-In 1984, Barbara Flynn held the first NPA plant sale in her horse pasture.
+In 1984, Barbara Flynn held the first NPA plant sale in her horse paddock.
 The sale migrated from there to the driveways and garages of members’ homes.
 Attendees brought plant donations and their lunches, shopping for a few hours and then enjoying the companionship of fellow plant lovers.

 As the size of the sale grew, it moved in 1988 to a schoolyard in North Seattle—a friendly site, except when it rained.
 Along with the member-donated plants, there was choice stock from the NPA Border at the Bellevue Botanical Garden and from local vendors.
 With continued growth, the sale moved to Magnuson Park in 2000 to gain more space and a covered area, first using the old fire station for several years, then moving to a maintenance building.